ManzanaNaranja/LichessHack/README.md

 ## The current bot is FurryBot that I made here: [FurryBot](https://github.com/ManzanaNaranja/FurryBot)
 -it is not that good so in the meantime, I plan to replace it with the javascript version of stockfish soon

+### How the stuff works

+-The script utilizes the chess.js library to keep track of the game -lichess.org broadcasts the fen on streaming of the game somewhere in the html so I grab that to get the start position -my script calls the FurryBot.bestmove(fen) function to get best move -it makes moves with websockets
+-it updates position of board (fen) based on dom changes on right